Siri-chan/siribooru/README.md

 You will need to create a user for the `myimouto` database you created in phpmyadmin, unless you used the default credentials of root with no password.

 ### Finally setting up Siribooru
 Run `php setup.php`.
-Setup an admin account with username and password
+Setup an admin account with username and password.
+You might need to comment/uncomment DB creation if it's commented